-- 6.13 Existing commitments, site-specific allocations, associated infrastructure and other forms of minerals-related development (see Appendix 3 'Glossary') need to be safeguarded to prevent the encroachment of incompatible development that could prevent or prejudice use of the site. - 6.14 The encroachment of incompatible development on mineral-related development can result in land-use conflict, potentially imposing constraints on sites, and reducing the viability of current or future operations as well as resulting in adverse impacts (e.g. environmental nuisance impacts such as dust, noise etc) on the proposed non-minerals development.
-The use of separation areas, and other mitigation measures, can help to prevent this.
+6.13 Existing commitments, site-specific allocations, associated infrastructure(6) and other forms of minerals-related development(7) need to be safeguarded to prevent the encroachment of incompatible development that could prevent or prejudice use of the site.

+6.14 The encroachment of incompatible development on mineral-related development can result in land-use conflict, potentially imposing constraints on sites, and reducing the viability of current or future operations as well as resulting in adverse impacts (e.g.